grace-notes/website/contents/topics/claudius.md

 lowest society; by which means, besides his former character of a dull, heavy fellow, he acquired that of a drunkard and gamester.

-VI.
+## VI ##

 Notwithstanding this sort of life, much respect was shown him both in public and private.
 The equestrian order twice made choice of him to intercede on their behalf; once to obtain from the consuls the favor of bearing on their shoulders the corpse of Augustus to Rome, and a second time to congratulate him upon the death of Sejanus.
 When he entered the